-The Leica D-LUX (Typ 109) and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public in September 2014.
+The Leica D-LUX (Typ 109) and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were revealed to the public in September 2014.
 Both the D-LUX Typ 109 and the LX100 are fixed lens compact cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 12.7 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Leica D-LUX Typ 109||Panasonic LX100|

 |Fixed lens compact camera||Fixed lens compact camera|